 Spinal tumor

 A spinal tumor is an abnormal growth of cells in or near the spine.
-This tumor can cause serious neurological problems, weakness in the limbs, and numbness.
+This tumor can cause serious neurological disorders, limb weakness, and numbness.
 This type of tumor originates in the bones or tissues around the spine or nerves.

-Several studies show that strengthening your back muscles helps relieve and prevent back pain.
+Several studies show that strengthening back muscles can relieve and prevent back pain.

 For gentle and effective solutions to relieve your back pain, don't hesitate to consult our articles:

-In case of severe back pain, it is important to react as quickly as possible to avoid any worsening.
-First, we advise you to consult a specialist to obtain an accurate diagnosis of your condition.
+In the event of severe back pain, it is important to act as quickly as possible to prevent it from worsening.
+First, we recommend consulting a specialist to obtain an accurate diagnosis of your condition.

-Getting an appointment with a specialist such as a chiropractor, physiatrist or physiotherapist can take time, so we recommend that you rest and avoid any inappropriate activity while waiting for your medical consultation.
-You can take non-steroidal anti-inflammatory medications to relieve pain or apply ice to reduce inflammation.
+Getting an appointment with a specialist such as a chiropractor, physiatrist, or physiotherapist can take time, so we recommend resting and avoiding any inappropriate activity while waiting for your medical consultation.
+You can take nonsteroidal anti-inflammatory medications to relieve pain or apply ice to reduce inflammation.
 Some gentle exercises recommended by professionals can also help prevent pain.

-Finally, to know if your back pain is serious, you just need to listen to your body to detect symptoms that indicate serious back pain, such as fever, pain under your neck, bladder problems, or tingling or numbness in your limbs.
-If you experience any of these symptoms, you should consult a health professional as soon as possible to prevent your condition from getting worse.
+Ultimately, to know if your back pain is serious, you just need to listen to your body to detect symptoms that indicate serious back pain, such as fever, pain under your neck, bladder problems, or tingling or numbness in the limbs.
+If you experience any of these symptoms, you should consult a healthcare professional as soon as possible to prevent your condition from worsening.

 FAQ: How do you know if back pain is serious?
 All your questions answered.

-• To determine if back pain is serious, you should base your decision on the intensity of the pain as well as the symptoms that accompany it, such as difficulty moving, fever, bladder problems, and numbness or tingling sensations.
+- Determining whether back pain is serious depends on the intensity of the pain and any accompanying symptoms, such as difficulty moving, fever, bladder problems, and numbness or tingling sensations.

-• Neck pain can be caused by muscle tension, poor posture, or problems like a herniated disc.
-If it lasts a long time or gets worse, talk to a doctor.
+- Neck pain can be caused by muscle tension, poor posture, or problems like a herniated disc.
+If it lasts a long time or worsens, talk to a doctor.

-• If these symptoms do not go away or you have difficulty moving your limbs, this becomes a cause for concern and may indicate a nerve problem.
+- If these symptoms do not go away or you have difficulty moving your limbs, this is a cause for concern and may indicate a nerve problem.

-• What are the potential dangers associated with bladder or bowel problems when dealing with back pain?
+What are the potential dangers associated with bladder or bowel problems when experiencing back pain?

-• Potential dangers associated with bladder or bowel problems with severe back pain include developing a serious medical condition such as a herniated disc,
+- Potential dangers associated with bladder or bowel problems in cases of severe back pain include contracting a serious condition such as a herniated disc,

-• If you have a fever along with your back pain for several days, this may indicate severe back pain and could be hiding an infection.
+- If you have a fever in addition to your back pain for several days, this may indicate severe back pain and could be hiding an infection.